Choose the blog language

 - Once the installation is complete, you’ll need to activate the plugin by clicking on “Activate”.

 Settings in the administration menu

-You'll see here, similar to the mentioned options page before, a select-menu that shows you the language set for the current website.
+You will also see a select menu, similar to the options page in the general settings, that displays the language set for the current website.

 - flag and description

 - flag only

 This option allows the user to sort the output of the plugin based on the values that are set in the “Description” field.
 By default, the output is sorted based on the language code (e.g., “de_DE”, “it_IT”, “en_GB,” etc.).

 This option allows the user of the plugin to choose whether or not to include a link to the current content in the output of the plugin.
 By default, this link is not included, but if the user selects this option, a link to the current content will be displayed.
 This could be particularly useful if the user wants to display a flag for the current language.